SpongePowered/SpongeDocs/source/plugin/workspace/idea.rst

 The `Minecraft Development plugin <https://minecraftdev.org/>`_ for IntelliJ is a great plugin by a community member which makes plugin project creation much easier while also providing some neat and useful features for development.
-By default it will create a project which uses Gradle as the build tool.
+By default, it will create a project which uses Gradle as the build tool.

 Installing the Minecraft Dev Plugin
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~